emissary-ingress/emissary/README.md

 eval $(sh scripts/geturl)
 ```

 will set `AMBASSADORURL` for you.

+*NOTE WELL* that if you use `geturl` when you have TLS configured, you'll get a URL that will work -- but you'll all but certainly see a lot of complaints about certificate validation, because the DNS name in the URL is not likely to be the name that you requested for the certificate.

  If you don't trust `geturl`, you can use `kubectl describe service ambassador` or, on Minikube, `minikube service --url ambassador` and set things from that information.

 Health Checks and Stats
 -----------------------